Space is booming 🛰️ No one's in charge

-Space is open for business, but the laws are full of gaps
+Space is open for business, yet the laws are full of gaps

-A couple of months ago, I had a front-row seat to the future of business in space at The Economist Space Economy Summit in Portugal.
-Over two busy days, we unpacked the trillion-dollar opportunities unfolding beyond Earth’s orbit (ICYMI, read my full dispatch here).
+I had a front-row seat to the future of business in space at The Economist Space Economy Summit in Portugal.
+The conference was strong.
+The conversations after it were better.

 Space has changed.
 The rules haven’t.